- Open Access

 Additional file 1: Figure S1.: Target gene signaling pathways analysis.
-A. The significantly enriched signaling pathways which regulated by up-regulated miRNAs.
+The significantly enriched signaling pathways which regulated by up-regulated miRNAs.
 The top fifteen enriched signaling pathways were showed; B. The significantly enriched signaling pathways which regulated by down-regulated miRNAs.
 The top fifteen enriched signaling pathways were showed.
 Table S1.
 The functions of differential expressed miRNAs.
 Table S2.
 Decreased miRNA-Gene-network.
 Table S3.
 Decreased miRNA-GO-network.
 (DOC 1 MB)

 Authors’ original submitted files for images